openpsi-project/ReaLHF/_sources/quickstart.rst.txt

         dataset.train_bs_n_seqs=512 \
         dataset.valid_bs_n_seqs=512

-It's common practice to use the SFT model to initialize the reward model.
+It's a common practice to use the SFT model to initialize the reward model.
 Therefore, we can pass the path of the saved SFT model as the ``model.path`` option.
 Using the pre-trained LLaMA checkpoint is also feasible, but it may not perform as well.